 This was a difficult week because I had a hard time finding authentic recipes for food from Cameroon.
 My Reddit post must have been rejected by the moderators (the first time this has happened during this challenge) so I didn’t get any input from anyone from Cameroon.

-It seems a lot of these African countries were eventually colonized by some European country, and Cameroon is no different.
-Portuguese explorers found Cameroon in the 15th century, but it was Germany who colonized the country in 1884.
+The early inhabitants of the region include the Sao and Baka people.
+Portuguese explorers discovered Cameroon in the 15th century, but it was Germany who colonized the country in 1884.

-After World War I, the country was divided between France and the United Kingdom.
-Cameroon attempted independence a few times, but the French fought back.
-Finally the French-administered part of Cameroon became independent in 1960, and the British part joined them in 1961.
+After World War I, Cameroon was divided between France and the United Kingdom.
+The country attempted independence a few times, but the French fought back.
+Finally, the French-administered part of Cameroon became independent in 1960, and the British part joined them in 1961.

 What Do People Eat in Cameroon?

 Many Cameroonians grow their own food, so a lot of Cameroonian dishes are heavily based on what can be grown within the country.
 This includes cassava, plantain, peanuts, peppers, corn, tomato, eggplant, and okra, among other things.